Credible

 You have a poor credit history

 A previous foreclosure, deed in lieu of foreclosure, or short sale might lead the AUS to reject your application.
-Similarly, a history of late debt payments or a low credit score puts you in a tough position for getting approved.
+Similarly, a history of late debt payments or a low credit score puts you in a tough position to get approved.

 Manual underwriting might reveal positive factors like strong income or cash reserves and allow you to prove you can handle the monthly payments.